swethavs/EasyPark/README.md

 # EasyPark
 Copyright © 2015 Swetha Venkatachari Sundarajan

-This project is licensed under MIT Lincese.
-Please see the file 'COPYING'(https://github.com/swethavs/EasyPark/blob/master/COPYING) for license terms
+This project is licensed under  the "MIT License".
+Please see the file [COPYING](https://github.com/swethavs/EasyPark/blob/master/COPYING) in this distribution for license terms.

 An open source  android application which helps people in finding the nearest vacant parking spot.